 The IU School of Medicine Skill Enhancement Award provides Associate Professors the opportunity to acquire new skills to accelerate the trajectory of their career toward full professor.

 The skill enhancement experiences are expected to occur away from campus over a timeframe of two-five weeks.
 Examples include, but are not limited to:

 - Visiting an institution to engage with a collaborator to learn a new technique.

 - Attending technique/equipment training workshops

-The program is limited to full-time IUSM faculty members who are at the rank of Associate Professor.
+The program is limited to full-time IU School of Medicine faculty members who are at the rank of associate professor.

 Faculty members may submit applications on a rolling basis.
 Applications must include the following:

 - Summary of the PI’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)